lucasboucher/ffbb-alternative/README.md

   - Sorting charts and all fixtures by date or by matchday (with ./team settings button)
   - Sort automatically next matchday fixtures by date
   - Print 6 last and next fixtures by time (with matchday indicator)
+- Championship and pool management
+  - Input to set championship
+  - Select to set pool
 - PR on GitHub
-- Championship and pool management
 - New server scheduling system (CRON ?)
 - Sort an array teams by rank (and not by default) for display ranking
 - Beter JS organization (ternary operator, setAttribute(), modules, ...)
 - Light theme
-- .ENV
 - Refresh animation with icon
 - Handle proxy error on Scraper